Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_slides.md

 - First, sent to tethered relay node `CollationGeneration` subsystem to be repackaged and forwarded to backers
 - At least one backer responds, signing its approval
 - Triggers gossip of candidate to parachain node import queues
-- This hand shake isn't necessary with Aura.
-Why?

 ---